 Course by Arrangement

 A completed course by arrangement form must be submitted to the Office of the Registrar by the add/drop day of the term in which the course is taken.
 The form must be approved by the Faculty Supervisor, Academic Advisor, the Department Chair of the department offering the course, and by the Registrar.
 If the course by arrangement is at an international site, the student must complete required activities in the Office of International Studies and Off Campus Programs and obtain approval from the Associate Dean of International and Off Campus Programs.
 The Associate Dean of International and Off Campus Program's signature on the course by arrangement form indicates approval.
 For an international summer or fall course by arrangement, the deadline date for the submission of the completed form to the Office of the Registrar is March 1.
-For an international interim or spring course by arrangement, the deadline date for the submission of the completed form to the Office of the Registrar is November 1.
+For an international January session or spring course by arrangement, the deadline date for the submission of the completed form to the Office of the Registrar is November 1.

 Disenrollment from a Course